peremartra/Large-Language-Model-Notebooks-Course/README.md

 # Large Language Models Course: Learn by Doing LLM Projects.
-**This practical free hands on course about Large Language models and their applicacions is still in development.
+**This practical free hands on course about Large Language models and their applicacions is 👷🏼still in development👷🏼.
 I will be posting the different lessons as I complete them.**

 The course provides a hands-on experience using models from OpenAI and the Hugging Face library.
 We are going to see and use a lot of tools and practice with small projects that will grow as we can apply the new knowledge.